Home » Romtronic Engineering Hub » Design & DFM (Design for Manufacturability) » How to choose the correct wire gauge for your wire harness

 5. Compliance and Industry Standards

 Follow guidelines from standards like SAE, UL, MIL-SPEC, or ISO.
-For aerospace, FAA or EASA regulations may apply.
+For the aerospace industry, FAA or EASA regulations may apply.

 Wire Gauge Ampacity Reference Table